 Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 The rate of HIV/AIDS infection in Gabon is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
 For more information on the outbreak see the Ebola outbreak in west Africa travel bulletin.

 Where to get help

 Australia does not have an Embassy or Consulate in Gabon.
-By agreement between the Canadian and Australian governments, the Canadian Embassy in Yaounde, in neighbouring Cameroon provides consular assistance to Australians in Gabon.
-You should register your presence with the Canadian Government.
-This service does not include the issue of Australian passports.
+By agreement between the Canadian and Australian governments, the Canadian Honorary Consul in Libreville, Gabon and the Canadian High Commission in Yaoundé, Cameroon, provides limited consular assistance to Australians in Gabon.
+This service includes the issuance of Provisional Travel Documents.
 The address is:

-You can also obtain consular assistance from the nearest Australian High Commission which is in Nigeria:
+You can also obtain consular assistance from the Australian High Commission located in Nigeria: